OData Connector - Consuming Data

 X.509

-With this method, a certificate store in PKCS12 format can be uploaded.
-Later, each user can upload their own certificate store using a login form.
-For authentication with X.509 certification, it is required that the root certificate of the authentication authority responsible for issuing the client certificates has previously been imported into Intrexx.
-To do this, click on "Upload X.509 certificate store".
+This method allows you to upload a certificate store in PKCS12 format.
+Each user can later upload their own certificate store to the browser using a login form.
+For authentication using X.509 certificates, the root certificate of the certification authority responsible for issuing client certificates must have been imported into Intrexx beforehand.
+To do this, click on

 OAuth2/OpenID

-This authentication method supports services that require OAuth2 authorization from the user.
-Should the service support an auto approval of the user, the login of a user can be specified here for the metadata.
-If this is not possible, the metadata document must first be saved manually as a local file and stored in the portal directory internal/cfg/odata with the file name <SERVICE_GUID>.edmx.
-The actual configuration of the OAuth2 authorization must currently still be carried out directly in the XML configuration file of the OData consumer in the portal directory internal/cfg/odata with the file name <SERVICE_GUID>.xml.
-The following properties are relevant here:
+This authentication method supports services that require OAuth 2.0 authorization from the user.
+If the service supports automatic user approval, the user's login credentials can be stored here for the metadata.
+If this is not possible, the metadata document must first be saved manually as a local file and placed in the portal directory `internal/cfg/odata` with the filename `<SERVICE_GUID>.edmx`.
+The actual configuration of OAuth2 authorization must currently still be performed directly in the OData consumer's XML configuration file, located in the portal directory `internal/cfg/odata`, with the filename `<SERVICE_GUID>.xml`.
+The relevant properties are:

 <property name="authenticationType" value="OAUTH2"/> // value has to be OAUTH2